steveYeah/OwndSourceBlog/source/blog/pythonic_models.md

 Less code, more readable, more benefits, flexible.
 If you are still not sold, there is more!
 Python objects hold all their data in dictionaries.
 As dictionaries are mutable and dynamic they take up more memory to allow for alteration in the future.
 As tuples are immutable they take up less memory.
-Now you will only really get the most of this if your code creates a large amount of objects of this class, but it's still a good benefit in any codebase.
+Now, you will only really get the most of this if your code creates a large amount of objects of this class, but it's still a good benefit in any codebase.